 The SARMLife Sponsorship Program started in January 2020 to sponsor people who are incapable of funding themselves through university in undertaking either a program, skill, or training such that through the knowledge acquired, they can establish themselves and self-fund their tertiary education.

-To be a part of this year’s program, you MUST be a Nigerian University student who has either gained an admission or currently in the university, fill the application form below correctly, and submit it when done.
+To be a part of this year’s program, you MUST be a Nigerian University student who has either gained admission or currently in the university, fill the application form below correctly, and submit it when done.

 Empowering Nigerian Youths & Future Leaders (ENYFL)

 When you empower one person, you empower a community–it’s a domino effect.

 ENYFL project aims to help Nigerian youths incorporate practical knowledge of related skills into their university intended course of study.
 This practical exposure is expected to give them an edge in the employment industry.

 SARMLife hopes to reach ten (10) Nigerian youths in 2021 through this project whom we can sponsor and help them kick-start their career journey in a highly competitive market.

 SIX SKILLS FOR ENYFL:

 - Website development/design (Online Training)

 - Painting/interior design (Physical Training in Lagos)